-Google Shopping Feed For Magento 2: This extension provides the store owners with the ability to show their products on the Google search page in a visual manner, next to all the competitors in line.
+Google Shopping Feed For Magento 2 (Adobe Commerce) provides store owners with the ability to show their products on the Google search page in a visual manner, next to all the competitors in line.

-Apart from this, the Google Feed is auto-updated once the product gets to save on the store end.
+Apart from this, the Google Feed is auto-updated once the product gets saved on the store end.

 Watch the video to understand the extension:-

 - Store products add to Google Feed using content API.

 - Google Feed Auto-update on product save on store.

 - Using a cron schedule, export products to Google Shopping Feed automatically.

 - Dynamic Attribute mapping.